zannabianca1997/ic4/ic4/assembler/README.md

 - **Char constant:** `'a'`, `'\n'`, `'\0'`, `'\xAA'`, ...

 ## Identifiers
-Identifiers follow the rules of C identifiers.
+Identifiers in *objects* files follow the rules of C identifiers.
+In *executables* files the character `$` is also available (used to add file information).